Moor Pool Residents Association

 A small annual membership fee helps fund the work we do across the estate.
 Subscription details can be found at the foot of this page.

-July 2025 edition 137
+Autumn 2025 edition 138

 Welcome to the online edition of the newsletter.